The Girl, the Gold Watch & Everything (film)

-The Girl, the Gold Watch & Everything is a 1980 American made-for-television science fiction comedy film based on the 1962 novel of the same name by John D. MacDonald, starring Robert Hays and Pam Dawber and directed by William Wiard.
+The Girl, the Gold Watch & Everything is a 1980 American science fiction comedy television film based on the 1962 novel by John D. MacDonald, starring Robert Hays and Pam Dawber and directed by William Wiard.
 The film premiered in syndication on June 13, 1980, as part of Operation Prime Time syndicated programming.

 A sequel, The Girl, the Gold Watch & Dynamite, was released in 1981.

 Plot

 Kirby Winter is an easy-going man who meets a free-spirited brunette named Bonny and inherits from his millionaire uncle a gold watch that has the power to stop time.